Jahrhundertring: Reception

 The Ring production was initially met with controversial reactions, provoking "a near-riot", due to its controversial setting of the saga in the Industrial revolution, with the Rhinemaidens as prostitutes.
 Later it was understood as "a thoughtful allegory of man's exploitation of natural resources".
 Winifred Wagner, the then elderly matriarch of the Wagner dynasty, disliked the production but asked rhetorically "isn't it better to be furious than to be bored?".
 After its final performance on 25 August 1980 the production was celebrated in a 45-minute standing ovation.
 It set a standard for productions of the Ring cycle to follow.
 Called the beginning of Regietheater ('director's theater'), the production influenced directors and designers.

-The production was filmed for television in 1979 and 1980.
-Die Walküre was shown in the ARD on 28 August 1980.
-The cycle was shown completely in 1983, in commemoration of the composer's death, and also presented in cinemas internationally.

 While opera critic Michael Tanner from the BBC criticised Boulez's "ruthless tempi" and "pervasive lack of expressiveness", James Leonard noted: "... more controversial than Chéreau's dramatic conception was Boulez's musical execution.
 With startlingly clear textures, spectacularly bright colors, and stunningly light tempos, Boulez obtains a Wagner sound like no other.
 And for those with ears to hear, it works.
 Wagner's music doesn't have to be murky to be metaphysical or massive to be overwhelmingly moving and Boulez gets playing from the too-often turgid Bayreuth Festival Orchestra that makes the music crackle and blaze with musical and dramatic meaning."
 Edward Rothstein wrote for the New York Times: "Aspects of the score emerge with unexpected clarity.
 In the opening of 'Die Walküre', he deliberately understates the bass line, giving the music's aggressive restlessness an eerie disembodied character.
 Throughout 'The Ring', filigree and details are crisply articulated without undue stress on the leitmotifs; nothing is made sentimental or obvious.
 Particularly drawn to the intricately shifting sound world of the late, last opera, Mr. Boulez gives it a dramatic sweep along with a crystalline gleam."

+The production was filmed for television in 1979 and 1980.
+Die Walküre was shown in the ARD on 28 August 1980.
+The cycle was shown completely in 1983, in commemoration of the composer's death, and also presented in cinemas internationally.
+For the television broadcasts, directed by Brian Large, prior to their repeat on BBC2 in 1983 Rodney Milnes commented that the "television realization, too, is enormously skilful in a largely unobtrusive fashion", adding "Dr Large has faithfully caught the 'feel' of the Chéreau staging with all its strengths and possible weaknesses".